 Feeding your chickens can be overwhelming to those new to the practice, or even experienced poultry keepers.
 The first step when choosing a formula for your chickens is to determine their age, your budget, and any extra specifications you want your chickens to have.

 How Age Impacts Chicken Feed Choices

-- Newly hatched chicks, ages 0-10 weeks should be fed a starter feed.
-The high protein on these feeds, 10-20% allows for birds to grow and develop.
+- Newly hatched chicks aged 0-10 weeks should be fed a starter feed.
+The high protein on these feeds, 10-20%, allows birds to grow and develop.

-- Chicks ages 10-18 weeks should be fed a grower feed.
-The medium-high protein content, around 15-16% allows for birds to gain weight and grow to full size.
+- Chicks aged 10-18 weeks should be fed a grower feed.
+The medium-high protein content, around 15-16%, allows for birds to gain weight and grow to full size.